szchenghuang/react-google-invisible-recaptcha/README.md

 * sitekey: sitekey for your recaptcha. **Required.**
 * onResolved: callback when the recaptcha is resolved. **Required.**

-Optional props you can tweak.
+Optional prop you can tweak.

 * locale: in which language it speaks. **Default: en.**